 Dr. Judith V. Boettcher is a nationally known consultant and author on online and distance learning.
 Over the course of her career, she has worked with faculty at Penn State University, Florida State University, the University of Florida and Duquesne University in Pittsburgh.
 Judith is the founder and principal of Designing for Learning (www.designingforlearning.info).
 She speaks at teaching and learning conferences, conducts faculty workshops on best practices in online learning, consults on program designs for online and distance learning, and coaches individual faculty on course design.

-Recent workshops include a workshop on Online Teaching and Learning for Faculty at Saint Luke’s College of Health Sciences in Kansas City, MO.
+Relatively recent workshops include a workshop on Online Teaching and Learning for Faculty at Saint Luke’s College of Health Sciences in Kansas City, MO.
 A major project in 2018 was working with ACUE — the Association of College and University Educators — on their online course modules and again in 2020 adding some audio podcasts.
 Judith also makes occasional contributions to other blogs, such as Tea for Teaching — a series of informal discussions of innovative and effective practices in teaching and learning (Episode 98: Developing Metacognition).
 She has also contributed to the Q blog, part of the ACUE Community Series.
-She continues to serve on an advisory board for Campus Technology Innovation awards.
+She served on the advisory board for Campus Technology Innovation awards until 2019.
 Her linked-in account is at https://www.linkedin.com/in/judithboettcher/.

 Judith treasures her work with faculty throughout her career.

 Judith completed her Ph.D. in education and cognitive psychology at the University of Minnesota and earned M.A. and B.A. degrees in English and Education from Marquette University in Milwaukee, Wisconsin.

 • Best practices in online teaching and learning

 • Integrating tech tools into the instructional processes of teaching and learning

 • Cognitive psychology and how our brain works before, during and after learning experiences